-From ATD’s 2017 Statue of the Industry report, this quote is the core of Sam Cauthen’s “Get more out of ILT” webinar.
+“Despite declines, half of all employee training hours are still spent in instruction-led classrooms.”
+This quote from ATD’s 2017 State of the Industry report is the core of Sam Cauthen’s “Get more out of ILT” webinar.

-“All of this matters because of the important role growth and mastery has in employee life cycles.
-The perception of growth and mastery has been shown to be correlated – in fact, key – to metrics businesses care about, such as employee engagement, retention, and ultimately company value.”
+“All of this matters because of the important role growth and mastery have in employee life cycles,” said Cauthen, citing Gallup and Steven Schmidt.
+“The perception of growth and mastery has been shown to be correlated – in fact, key – to metrics businesses care about: employee engagement, retention, and ultimately company value.”

 Instructor-led training activities before your class

 Find out what attendees expect from the training